Structured Grid Generation

 Extrusion Methods for Structured Grids

 Structured grids with high degrees of orthogonality and clustering control can also be created using Pointwise's hyperbolic PDE and algebraic extrusion methods.
-The extrusion methods start with one or more structured quad surface grids and extrude hex volume grids.
+The extrusion methods start with one or more structured quadrilateral surface grids and extrude hexahedral volume grids.
 The extrusion can generate one volume grid per surface grid or surface grids can be grouped into larger faces for extrusion into a single block.

 The hyperbolic method is especially well suited for CFD solvers that use overlapping grids but contains features to extrude multi-block abutting grids as well.
 In other words, a point to point interface can be maintained between adjacent abutting blocks.